DrThomasAger/smile/README.md

 You are a really smart friend.
 ```

-But sometimes you need to make clear the end of a section with more tokens than just starting the next section.
+But sometimes you need to make clear the end of a section.

-These languages weren't designed to instruct LLMs.
-They were made for programming and rendering text.
+We need a language that's designed for prompt engineering.
+That let's us use more tokens when required for the model to understand our instructions.

 When our prompts get longer, or our context gets complex (think, many different kinds of text documents) we need structure that can support diverse needs.
 If we have a lot of data, it needs a lot of structure around it so the model can read it and know it's different to the instructions: